ashley-ley/citi-bike-analysis/README.md

 With the expert guidance of Data Analyst Shannon Lloyd, we successfully wrangled our data into a consolidated CSV file.
 This process involved partitioned all stations into their respective tables, significantly enhancing the depth of our analysis.
 This data wrangling process is documented in a Jupyter notebook called citibike_cleansing.ipynb.

 ## Tableau Workbook
-Our comprehensive analysis and visualizations are accessible via the follow [Tableau workbook](https://public.tableau.com/app/profile/ashley.ley/viz/CitiBike2023Analysis/Story1?publish=yes).
+My comprehensive analysis and visualizations are accessible via the follow [Tableau workbook](https://public.tableau.com/app/profile/ashley.ley/viz/CitiBike2023Analysis/Story1?publish=yes).

 ## Key Findings
 Our analysis yielded two key findings: